isaacnborges/saga-example/README.md

 # saga-example

-This project shows how to implement the [saga pattern](https://microservices.io/patterns/data/saga.html) using [MassTransit](https://masstransit-project.com/)
+This project shows how to implement the [SAGA pattern](https://microservices.io/patterns/data/saga.html) using [MassTransit](https://masstransit-project.com/)

 ## Dependencies